colejarczyk/doc/api/customer_points_transfers.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
-RRead more about Authorization :doc:`here </api/authorization>`.
+    Your value may be different.
+Read more about Authorization :doc:`here </api/authorization>`.

 Example Response